culot/portal/README.md

 * a new filtering rule should be added to only show packages with pending actions (ie those who are marked for installation or removal)
+* portal should be made configurable using a ~/.portal.conf file
 * portal should use the libpkg directly instead of calling pkg(8)